 Internship Opportunities

-American Ballet Theatre’s Internship Program is an excellent opportunity for university students and recent graduates to gain pre-professional nonprofit work experience.
+American Ballet Theatre’s Internship Program is an excellent opportunity for university students and recent graduates to gain professional experience in a nonprofit setting.
 This program is part of ABT’s initiative to expand ethnic and cultural diversity in classical ballet, reflecting the company’s commitment to inclusivity.
 Approximately 30 interns join the ABT family each year, where they are paired with a mentor and gain valuable experience in their areas of interest.

 Interns can work in various departments, including marketing, development, education, and production, providing a well-rounded experience that can be pivotal for their future careers.
 The program not only offers practical work experience but also fosters a deeper understanding of the inner workings of a major ballet company.
 This initiative underscores ABT’s dedication to nurturing the next generation of professionals in the ballet world.